hangovergames/project-chess/README.md

-# Hangover Games' Chess Game
+# Chess Game Frontend for our Stateless Game Engine

-Welcome to the GitHub repository for our Chess matching game!
+Welcome to the GitHub repository for our Chess Game!

+This repository contains the source code for the frontend of our chess game, which connects to our powerful Board Game Engine.
+The frontend focuses on the visual representation and user interface of the game and is designed to be easily customizable to fit your specific needs.

+While this frontend is available under the FSL license, which limits commercial use cases, it can also be dual licensed commercially if needed.
+All game logic and functionality are handled by the Game Engine, which communicates via a REST API, exclusively available only for commercial customers.

 1. ***Want to play it?*** The game is at [https://chess.hangover.games/](https://chess.hangover.games/)